astropy/astropy-tools/documents/affiliated_package_review_process.md

 *In all cases:*

 If you have any follow-up questions or disagree with any of the comments above, leave a comment and we can discuss it here.
+Or if this has been merged but you want to suggest a change to the review status, you can open an PR in this repo updating your package's review status, along with an explanation of why you think it should be changed.

-At any point in future you can request a re-review of the package if you believe any of the scores should be updated - contact the coordination committee, and we’ll do a new review.
+At any point in future you or someone else can request a full re-review of the package if you believe substantial changes have been made and many of the scores should be updated - contact the coordination committee, and we’ll do a new review.

 ```